-The final battle of Drachenfest takes place on Saturday afternoon.
-All of the camps bring their banner to the battlefield.
-Each force tries to capture each other's Avatars and banner carriers, and bring them to the ritual circle.
+The final battle of DrachenFest takes place on Saturday afternoon, in an open field featuring a castle facade.
+All camps bring their banner to the battlefield.
+Each force tries to capture each other's Avatars and banner carriers, and bring them through the castle gate.